gertvermeersch/vat-guard-woocommerce/readme.txt

 * Admin settings interface

 == Upgrade Notice ==

+= 1.3.13 =
+Improved first-time installation with automatic default settings.
+Existing installations are not affected.

+= 1.3.12 =
+Bug fix for block checkout setting registration.
+Recommended for all users.

+= 1.3.11 =
+Code quality improvement with cleaner form implementation.
+Recommended for all users.

+= 1.3.10 =
+Bug fix for checkbox settings not saving properly on some server configurations.
+Recommended for all users.

+= 1.3.9 =
+Code quality improvement with refactored settings sanitization.
+Recommended for all users.

+= 1.3.9 =
+Critical bug fix for checkbox settings not saving properly.
+Includes option initialization on activation.
+Recommended for all users.

 = 1.3.8 =
 Bug fix for block checkout setting compatibility.
 Recommended for all users.